marcinwiacek/pl1/readme.md

 Note: although some of them don't look serious, researchers are thinking about them or even propose related PoC (again: Antikernel)

+# License

+GPLv3.
+For other please contact author of this repo.
+Please have in mind, that hr will be more than happy, if you could share with him project(s) or device(s) using this ISA.

+# Contact
+* GitHub and/or
+* marcin ( at ) mwiacek (.) com + marcin.wiacek.work ( at ) gmail (.) com
+(the best send your message to both)

 # Preamble

 IT is full of smart ideas, unfortunatelly not all of them are used together in the most popular mainstream computer hardware (from different reasons).